Clients praise Ms. Stokes as "an outstanding appellate lawyer and a fantastic writer who is knowledgeable, practical and easy to work with."

 She has been Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization since 1998.
 She served as a briefing attorney to Chief Justice Thomas R. Phillips of the Supreme Court of Texas from 1993 to 1994.

 - Reversal and rendition of judgment for oil and gas lessee, holding that as a matter of law, horizontal well that lessee drilled in tight-shale formation complied with lease’s offset well clause, and rejecting attempts to inject additional requirements into clause’s plain language based on drainage principles applicable to vertical wells in conventional reservoirs (Murphy Exploration & Production Co.—USA v.
-Adams, __ S.W.3d __, No. 16-0505, 2018 WL 2449313 (Tex.
-June 1, 2018 ))
+Adams, 560 S.W.3d 105 (Tex.
+2018 ))

 - Vacatur of jury’s award of damages for wrongful death based on discharge of claims in bankruptcy, and adoption of the “reasonably ascertainable” standard for measuring the constitutional adequacy of bankruptcy notices (Dahlin v.
 Lyondell Chem.
 Co., 881 F.3d 599 (8th Cir.
 2018))

 - Reversal and dismissal of Texas residents’ personal injury claims for lack of personal jurisdiction over foreign corporation with its principal place of business overseas (Chevron Bangladesh Block Twelve Ltd. v.
 Baldwin, No. 01-17-00303-CV, 2017 WL 6043686 (Tex.
 App.—Houston [1st Dist.]
 Dec.
 7, 2017, no pet.) (mem. op.))